Hurricane Delta makes landfall in Louisiana, weakens to Catergory 1 storm

 Just over an hour after making landfall, the storm weakened to a Category 1 as it continued to move inland.

 Delta had sustained winds near 100 mph when it made landfall as a life-threatening storm surge.
-Power was out in nearly 263,000 homes in Louisiana, according to poweroutage.us.
+As of 10:30 p.m.
+CT, power was out in more than 409,000 homes in Louisiana, according to poweroutage.us.

 Winds were so strong that shingles atop the eight-room boutique L'Banca Albergo Hotel in Lake Arthur were pulled off.